 Your body provides the best feedback for pacing.
 You can use recent race times to estimate your tempo paces, although these paces will be affected by weather and terrain.

 As with many workouts, you should not exhaust yourself during a tempo run.
 If your breathing is so labored you can barely speak, scale back.
 Unless you haven’t raced in a long time, you should not try to be setting PRs in a workout.
+Read this article for more practical information on how to do a tempo run.

 When to Do Tempo Runs

 The beauty of a tempo run is that you can incorporate it into various points of your training plan.
 For 5K runners, it serves as a foundational workout several weeks out from their race.
-Additionally, 10K runners and half marathoners can use tempos to practice their race pace.
-Marathons can use slower, high-volume marathon tempos (such as one of these effective marathon workouts).
+A 5K plan will likely include some short tempos around lactate threshold (slower than 5K pace).
+A 10K training plan may include tempo runs at lactate threshold.

 8 Responses